gbzenobi/Linux-Kernel.Driver-Ring0_hook_for_immortal_processes/README.md

-Today I come with a small demo of a hook in Ring0 that I just finished, which will serve to make all the processes in Ring3 immortal.
+This is a small demo of a hook in Ring0 which will serve to make all the processes in Ring3 immortal.

 Since kernel versions 2.6, write permissions have been removed,  leaving read-only permissions and the syscall table cannot be exported.
 So we must find another method to hooke the syscall table, one of them is looking in "boot/System.map" where you can find the addresses to the syscall(in my case System.map-3.2.6).